Rules relating to the reporting and bookkeeping obligations of business organisations

 Publishing annual reports

 All companies keeping double-entry accounting records must publish their annual reports.
 Companies that are listed in the Companies Register are also subject to a filing obligation.
 Hungarian branch offices of foreign companies having their registered office in the European Union must file and publish the foreign company’s report in Hungarian.
 The published annual report must present a reliable and true picture of the company's financial and income position as well as any changes thereto.
-The data in annual reports are public and can be viewed using the Company Information Service.
+Figures given in the reports are public, and can be viewed personally at the Company Information Service of the Ministry of Public Administration and Justice, or electronically at its portal.

 Companies may only fulfil their filing and publishing obligations electronically.
 In order to do this, it is necessary for the person submitting the report to register for the Client Gateway.

-For annual or simplified annual reports, within 150 days of the balance sheet day for the given year.
-For annual consolidated reports, within 180 days of the balance sheet day for the given year.
+For annual or simplified annual reports, the last day of the fifth month after the accounting day of the given financial year.
+For consolidated reports, the last day of the sixth month after the accounting day of the given financial year.

-The "In tune with business " programme is aimed at visibly cutting back the bureaucratic burden faced by companies.
-Accordingly, as of 1 January 2008, the criteria for a mandatory audit were extended.
-No audit is needed if a company's average annual net sales in the two previous fiscal years did not exceed one hundred million forints and it employs fewer than fifty staff.
+To reduce the administrative burden of the enterprises, the mandatory audit limit has been raised from 1 January 2012.
+No audit is needed if a company's average annual net sales in the two previous fiscal years did not exceed net two hundred million forints and it employs fewer than fifty staff.